Introduction to the TOP TEN TIPS for Getting Into a Juried Exhibition, Book or Magazine

 Sending photographic images presents a nearly identical scenario for the artists submitting work for review.
 The primary difference lies in the review process for the jurors.
-Read Working with Digital Images Effectively in the Professional Guidelines which covers issues specific to digital images.
+Read Working with Digital Images Effectively which covers issues specific to digital images.

 Keep in mind that some works will not reveal their beauty or significance in the flattened photographic image.